 Prepare for a rewarding career in criminal justice leadership and become an agent for positive change in your community.

-A master’s degree in justice, policy and leadership can help you gain the management, communication and budgeting skills needed to make your mark in criminal justice leadership and influence policy makers.
+A master’s degree in criminal justice policy and leadership can help you gain the management, communication and budgeting skills needed to make your mark in criminal justice leadership and influence policy makers.
 Graduates are prepared for career advancement and to take on leadership roles within community organizations that promote diversity and support the equitable treatment and human rights of all people.

 Job opportunities include: